FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 Go to Device menu in System Status tab.
 Provide the following information.

--   **Device ID**: to specify a unique entity ID
+-   **Device ID**: to specify a unique entity ID.
--   **Device Type**: use "Temperature" as the entity type
+-   **Device Type**: use "Temperature" as the entity type.
--   **Location**: to place a location on the map
+-   **Location**: to place a location on the map.

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/device-registration.png)

-Once the device profile is registered, a new "Temperature" sensor entity will be created and it will trigger the "dummy" fog function automatically.
+Once the device profile is registered, a new "Temperature" sensor entity will be created, and it will trigger the "dummy" fog function automatically.

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-triggering-device.png)